Angel Food Ministries: Boxes

 Each month, Angel Food Ministries created a variety of different sized boxes of food for about half of what they would cost at a grocery store.
-The boxes could be ordered online or through the churches that the boxes are picked up at once a month.
+The boxes could be ordered online or through the churches at which they were picked up once a month.
 The food items in the box changed from month to month with a wide variety of meat, vegetables, and fruits; each box could contain a pamphlet concerning the word of Christ.
 There were specialty boxes that could be ordered such as gluten free, specialty meats, after-school, fresh produce and prepackaged heat and serve meals.
 Each box contained enough food to last a family of four for about a week and a senior citizen about a month.
 The signature boxes ranged from thirty one dollars to fifty one dollars as of March 2011.
 The boxes could also be purchased with food stamps, as a result of a partnership between Angel Food Ministries and the United States Department of Agriculture (USDA).
-There is no set amount on how many boxes that can be ordered, nor is it based on income.
-There are no applications or qualifications needed to be able to purchase a box.
+There was no set amount on how many boxes that can be ordered, nor was it based on income.
+There were no applications or qualifications needed to be able to purchase a box.

 Programs

 No Child Goes Without Project was a program created to feed about 1,700 children for a month through food boxes.
 Each box of food cost $24 and could be donated online or through churches that sponsor the program.
 The boxes were distributed to twelve low-income schools.
 This was a first for distributing food to school for Angel Food Ministries.

 As a holiday program, people could buy a Thanksgiving or Christmas box that was provided for free to the families of people who serving overseas, or armed service members readjusting to life.
 The boxes were provided by people who buy a box of food designated for a family of a U.S. service man or woman serving today.
-The organization is extending the benefit to non-military families.
+The organization extended the benefit to non-military families.

 In 2005, the ministry received a $6.9 million loan from the USDA, allowing it to expand significantly.
 This was the largest government loan ever given to a faith-based initiative, and administered by the White House Office of Faith-Based and Neighborhood Partnerships.

 At the peak of the oil spill crisis in the Gulf of Mexico, Angel Food fed 40,000 people in Pensacola, Florida, for free on one day.